 FFM are not a profit making organisation.
 We are just a bunch of dedicated enthusiasts who enjoy this way of fishing and importantly enjoy catching fish on the dry fly.

 We run our tuition through a series of weekend / day courses throughout the year which focus on practicing casting technique and skills mixed in with fun and of course fishing.
 We find that putting the practice in on rivers is a great way for you to learn and develop your casting skills.
-The cost of a day / weekend course is minimal at only £50 (this excludes fishing permits, any overnight accommodation and food / drink).
-We try to ensure that you have an enjoyable weekend / day of both instruction and fishing.
+The cost of a day / two day weekend course is minimal at only £50 /£100 (this excludes fishing permits, any overnight accommodation and food / drink).
+We try to ensure that you have an enjoyable day / weekend of both instruction and fishing.

 Below is FFM instructor Dave Southall’s excellent article from the November’s 2014 edition of the Ezine “Eat, sleep, Fish.
 It fully explains our philosophy.

 Italian Style Casting by Dave Southall

 I am a great believer that good presentation is nine tenths of the game in fly-fishing.
 I am therefore always looking for better ways of achieving as near as is possible the perfect presentation.
 Tenkara has resolved many of my presentation problems, as has French Nymphing / Leader to Hand.
 There is, however, a third technique that has revolutionized my approach to the problem of presentation in challenging situations; that is the Italian Style of casting as taught and developed by Massimo Magliocco, one of the world’s outstanding casters.